 Trojan-Downloader:W97M/Dridex is a document file containing maliciously crafted macro code that, when allowed to run on a user's machine, drops a file onto the system.
 The dropped file attempts to contact a remote server.

 F-Secure security products detect the dropped files.
-Once detected, the F-Secure security product, it will either automatically delete, quarantine or rename the detected program or file, or ask you for a desired action.
+Based on the settings of your F-Secure security product, it will either automatically delete, quarantine or rename the detected program or file, or ask you for a desired action.
 The malicious URL the malware attempts to contact is also automatically blocked.

 Trojan-Downloader:W97M/Dridex is distributed in a Word document that is sent out as a file attachment to fraudulent emails that appear to be invoice-related.
 These emails have reportedly misused the names and/or branding of various legitimate companies to appear above-board.